anthonypiccolo/minimal-mistakes/_pages/about.md

 title: "About"
 ---

-I’m a Digital Insights Analyst currently cutting my teeth at MYOB, a fintech, SaaS company located in Melbourne Australia.
-Before diving into the world of data I was a Performance Marketing Specialist at Country Road Group with a passion for web analytics.
-Previously I was working in performance marketing agency side at Columbus.
+I’m a Digital Insights Analyst cutting my teeth at MYOB, a fintech SaaS company located in Melbourne, Australia.
+Before diving into the world of data, I was a Performance Marketing Specialist at Country Road Group with a passion for web analytics.

 A few things about me;